hmcts/cnp-java-base/README.md

 The image includes base settings tuned to provide best trade off between speed and memory efficiency.

-Application insights agent is bundled for java8 based images (check APP_INSIGHTS_AGENT_VERSION for the current version, this can be customised), and loaded at runtime for you with the `-agentlib` JVM option.
-Java 11 images don't have a shell built in so you will need to add the agent yourself
+Application insights agent variables are set by default, you need to add the agent to the image and set the version that you're using (`APP_INSIGHTS_AGENT_VERSION`)

 ## Usage
 To use this as your base image, construct your Dockerfile like so (java 8):
 ```
+ARG APP_INSIGHTS_AGENT_VERSION=<AI-version>
 FROM hmctspublic.azurecr.io/base/java:<get the latest tag from the hmctspublic Azure registry>

-# If you have any custom app insights agent config then add it to your image
-#COPY lib/AI-Agent.xml /opt/app/
+COPY lib/applicationinsights-agent-<AI-version>.jar lib/AI-Agent.xml /opt/app/

 # Note: replace with your app name.
 COPY build/libs/cnp-rhubarb-recipes-service.jar /opt/app/